Deutschlandstipendium

 • Students with children, especially single parents, with appropriate grades

-• Special personal or family circumstances, e.g. family circumstances, health challenges, neediness
+• Special personal or family circumstances, e.g. family circumstances, health challenges, financial need

 Faculty of Physics and Astronomy